 It is strongly recommended to make your massage appointments more regular in the later weeks of your pregnancy to help get you through to the most exciting milestone of all and the main event- meeting your baby.

-Prenatal massages from week 36 help you and your body prepare for the physical stress of childbirth, and can also help you to simply relax and unwind before the real work begins.
+antenatal massages from week 36 help you and your body prepare for the physical stress of childbirth, and can also help you to simply relax and unwind before the real work begins.

 What does pregnancy massage include?

-- In prenatal massages, you will likely be asked to lay on your side, opposed to laying on your stomach as this reduces unnecessary pressure on the stomach and doesn’t disturb blood flow to the baby
+- In antenatal massages, you will likely be asked to lay on your side, opposed to laying on your stomach as this reduces unnecessary pressure on the stomach and doesn’t disturb blood flow to the baby

 What to expect

 When you walk into your massage therapy room, you’ll likely be greeted by dim lights and a tranquil environment.
-Your prenatal massage therapist may begin with you laying in a semi-reclined position on your back to allow them to work on your neck, shoulders, and head, before asking you to lay on your side supported by pillows.
-In this position, your prenatal massage therapist will massage your back, neck, shoulders,
+Your antenatal massage therapist may begin with you laying in a semi-reclined position on your back to allow them to work on your neck, shoulders, and head, before asking you to lay on your side supported by pillows.
+In this position, your antenatal massage therapist will massage your back, neck, shoulders,

 At Katie Bell Physiotherapy and Wellness, we also offer postpartum massages to help your body recover from the physical stress and trauma of pregnancy and childbirth.
 Your body has been through huge changes over just 9 months; don’t underestimate what you and your body have been through.